Small Area Estimation with Spatially Varying Natural Exponential Families: Introduction

 \section{Introduction}

-Small area estimation is widely used to produce reliable estimates of area (cluster) means with small, or even zero sample sizes.
-In the case of a small sample size, it is well-recognized that the direct estimator based only on the area-specific samples has the high variability and is not appropriate for practical use.
-Hence, we need to ``borrow strength" from related areas and produce indirect (model-based) estimates of area-specific means.
-For the purpose, mixed modeling or hierarchical modeling approach has been used as a standard statistical tool.
+Small area estimation is widely used to produce reliable estimates of areal means with small, or even zero, sample sizes.
+When area-specific sample sizes are small, it is well recognized that the direct estimator based only on area-specific samples has high variability and is not appropriate for practical use.
+Hence, we need to ``borrow strength" from related areas and produce indirect (model-based) estimates of areal means.
+To this end, two-stage hierarchical models have been widely used as standard statistical tools in small area estimation.
 For comprehensive reviews of small area estimation techniques, see Pferffermann (2013) and Rao and Molina (2015).

-In this paper, we focus on hierarchical area-level models for summarized area-level data.
-Let $m$ be a number of areas, $\{y_i,\x_i\}_{i=1,\ldots,m}$ be the sampled data, where $y_i$ is the direct estimator of a area mean $\mu_i$, satisfying $\E[y_i|\mu_i]=\mu_i$, and $\x_i$ is a vector of covariates associated with $y_i$.
-Typically, $y_i$ is an unstable estimator of $\mu_i$ in the sense that $\Var(y_i|\mu_i)$ is large due to the small sample size within the area, thereby we aim to increase the accuracy of estimating $\mu_i$ by computing a model-based (indirect) estimator.
-To this end, we consider the area-level hierarchical model proposed by Ghosh and Maiti (2004), described as